abel3032/Student-Notebook/README.md

-This simple application is designed to help you manage grades for students and courses efficiently.
+This Java and MySQL application is designed to help you manage grades for students and courses efficiently.
 Below is a brief overview of its functionalities:

   View Grades: You can view grades for individual students and courses.
 This feature provides a quick overview of the performance of each student in various courses.
   Add Grades: Add grades for students in specific courses.
 Simply input the student's name, the course name, and the grade achieved.
 The application will update the records accordingly.